Skip to Content

 requirements for renting a car in Ireland

-Before you start looking at the ins and outs of Ireland car rentals, you need to understand what you need to rent a car in Ireland.
+Before you start looking at the ins and outs of how to rent a car in Ireland, you need to understand if you can actually rent one.

-While there are several requirements, the one that tends to cause the most confusion is around age.
+While there are several requirements for driving in Ireland, the one that tends to cause the most confusion is around age.

 Requirement 1: A valid drivers licence and ID

-You’ll need a valid ID and drivers licence for renting a car in Ireland.
-The Citizen’s Information website has good info on this, but here’s the gist of it:
+You need a valid ID and drivers licence for renting a car in Ireland.
+Here’s the key info:

 • EU and EEA member states: You can drive in Ireland once the licence is valid